ccgargantua/arena-allocator/README.md

 ### C89 Compliance

 I'll keep this short.
-I am maintaining C89 compliance for fun, not because I use it.
+This is not completely C89 compliant due to representing pointers as integers, something that cannot be done if strictly following C89 due to lack of `uintptr_t` I am maintaining C89 compliance for fun, not because I use it.
 I personally am a C11 enjoyer.
 If you think C89 is the only way, well, good for you!
 But you're wrong.

 ### Single-Header Libraries